Searching ...

 While manufacturing is important, the local economy has diversified into healthcare and education.
 The overall result is a low unemployment rate, which was at 3.8% in November 2023.
 For comparison, the US unemployment rate that month was 3.7%.

-A strong economy based in Appalachia has the key advantage of providing those living in Kingsport with a lower cost of living and a high quality of life.
+A strong economy with quality jobs based in Appalachia has the key advantage of providing those living in Kingsport with a lower cost of living and a high quality of life.
+Everything you need for your daily life comes at a more affordable cost.
 Housing, utilities, and other expenses ran 10% under the Tennessee average for 2023–in a state already prized for its affordability!
 Kingsport’s affordability is a practical choice compared to larger metropolitan areas.

 Cost of living chart of Kingston vs TN